Renters, Landlords & Builders

 If you pay your utility bill directly, check with your electricity provider, including rural electric coops, for additional rebates.
 Renters are eligible for the PNM Home Energy Checkup program, which gives out LEDs and other free energy-efficient materials if they live in a building with 4 or fewer apartments, pay the PNM bill and meet certain income limits.
 Housing NM’s Energy$mart Program provides energy-saving retrofits and home modifications at no charge to eligible homeowners and renters.

-Unfortunately, for the HEAR rebates in New Mexico (heat pump clothes dryer and electric or a non-portable induction stove available now) you must own and live in a single-family home, duplex, triplex, quadplex, or townhome.
-Check to see if they have opened the rebates to renters.
+Renters are eligible for HEAR rebates in New Mexico (heat pump clothes dryer and electric or a non-portable induction stove available now) but the portal will not be open until July 2026 or laters.

-See more incentives for renters and The Switch is On‘s Kitchens Electrification for Renters.
+See more incentives for renters (but note Federal incentives have expired) and The Switch is On‘s Kitchens Electrification for Renters.

 Tax credits